 Les Pierres Plates Cotes Du Roussillon is a popular Syrah, Grenache, Mourvedre grapes that spends 18 months in oak, 1/3 new.
 It has a black color, aromas and flavors of black licorice, and silky tannins with 15% abv.

 Though the red wines have a powerful elegance to them, I am anxious to explore the sweet wines.

 We begin with the Rivesaltes 18 years, made from Grenache Blanc and Gris.
 It is harvested with fresh grapes, like a dry wine, then directly pressed.
 Before fermentation completes it is stopped with spirit, and put in a barrel to rest for 18 years.
 It has delicious aromas and flavors of caramel, roasted apricots, honey, butter, and caramel.
 Though it has 120 g/L of residual sugar, the sweetness is offset by vibrant acidity.
 It is 16% abv.
 Though a sweet wine, it can be enjoyed with Asian food as well as form the basis of a delicious cocktail.

 Next is the 1992 Rivesaltes, a longer aged wine with more concentrated flavors of nuts, more rancio (deliberately oxidated).
 Absolutely fantastic.

-It was a wonderful visit with Ms Albe, and that walk through her winemakers’ vineyards was unforgettable.
+It was a wonderful visit with Ms. Albe Chassagnac, and that walk through her winemakers’ vineyards was unforgettable.
 And yes, I could taste some of that fierce Roussillon fragrant herbs and stony minerality of the soil in the wines!